Penny debate in the United States: 2025 production halt

 On February 9, 2025, President Donald Trump said he had ordered the Treasury secretary, Scott Bessent, to stop producing new pennies, a move that he said would help reduce unnecessary government spending.
-While it is Congress, rather than the President, that authorizes the Treasury regarding what coins to mint, the Treasury secretary has the authority to mint coins in amounts they deem necessary.
-Trump's move has been received with general approval, including Colorado governor Jared Polis, a Democrat who has been pushing to get rid of the penny since before Trump's inauguration.
-On May 22, 2025, The Treasury announced that the last penny planchets were purchased by the Mint; production would cease at their exhaustion.
-Penny production for general circulation was halted on November 12, 2025, but pennies will continue to be produced for collectors and historical purposes.
-This move to halt production would not eliminate the penny or remove it from circulation.
+While it is Congress that authorizes the Treasury regarding what coins to mint, the Treasury secretary has the authority to mint coins in amounts they deem necessary.
+Trump's move has been received with general approval, including from Colorado governor Jared Polis, a Democrat who has been pushing to get rid of the penny since before Trump's inauguration.
+On May 22, 2025, the Treasury announced that the Mint had stopped purchasing penny planchets; production would cease at their exhaustion.
+After a slowdown in the summer, penny production for general circulation was halted on November 12, 2025, with penny production continuing for collector sets and commemorative purposes.

-As of 2025, there is no federal regulations or guidance on rounding, and several cities require exact change to be given.
-Local businesses affected by the penny shortage resulting from the production halt have adopted differing responses, such as requiring payment in exact change or uniformly rounding down to the nearest five cents.
-The National Association of Convenience Stores and the National Retail Federation anticipate retailers will round cash transactions to the nearest nickel when their penny supplies run out.
-This transition is expected to happen slowly and gradually due to the large number of pennies in circulation, which are "severely underutilized".
+By mid-November 2025, the Federal Reserve had stopped handling pennies at over half its terminals; but this decision was reversed in January 2026.
+The closures exacerbated regional penny shortages.
+Businesses affected have adopted differing responses, such as requiring payment in exact change or rounding cash transactions to the nearest five cents.
+Still, there are no federal regulations on rounding cash transactions, and several cities require exact change to be given.
+Amid potential confusion among stakeholders, some states have provided recommendations for rounding or have considered legislation.
+As of July 2026, 20 states have enacted legislation permitting businesses to round cash transactions when pennies are unavailable; Arizona is the only state with mandatory cash rounding when pennies are unavailable.